Brettehwarrior/Garfield-Randomized/README.md

 # Garfield-Randomized
- Twitter bot that Generates a completely random 3 panel garfield comic using panels from existing comics every hour.
+ Twitter bot that Generates a completely randomized garfield comic using panels from existing comics every hour.
  [Follow @RandomizedGarf on Twitter!](https://twitter.com/RandomizedGarf)

  All source images are randomly retrieved from a hosting service, then a new comic is generated using the Python Pillow libary.
 Project by Trent Baker